-Ecsenius frontalis, commonly known as the smooth-fin blenny, is a small fish species found in the coral reefs of the western 🌊 Indian Ocean, particularly in the 🌊 Red Sea, including the gulfs of Aqaba and Suez and the western part of the 🌊 Gulf of Aden.
+Ecsenius frontalis, commonly known as the smooth-fin blenny, is a small fish species found in the coral reefs of the undefined, particularly in the 🌊 Red Sea, including the gulfs of Aqaba and Suez and the western part of the 🌊 Gulf of Aden.
 This combtooth blenny can grow up to 8 centimeters (about 3.1 inches) in length and is often seen in shallow coral blocks and protected lagoons at depths ranging from 3 to 27 meters (approximately 9.8 to 88.6 feet).

 The smooth-fin blenny exhibits several color forms, with a body that can be uniformly brown, dark brown, or black, often featuring a darker stripe along the dorsal area.
 Unique to this fish are its eyes, which display two short yellow bands.
 The dorsal fin comprises 10 to 13 spines and 18 to 21 soft rays, while the anal fin features 2 spines and 17 to 22 soft rays.
 Each fish also has 34 to 37 vertebrae and a set of distinct dentary incisor teeth.